vincentcasseau/vincentcasseau.github.io/how-tos-cfd-advanced.md

 ```

 For the <u><dict>thermo2TModel</dict> dictionary</u>:
-  + The steps to follow are similar to the <dict>transportProperties</dict> dictionary: add the <dictkey>applyChanges<dictkey> key after editing the desired subdictionary and save.
+  + The steps to follow are similar to the <dict>transportProperties</dict> dictionary: add the <dictkey>applyChanges</dictkey> key after editing the desired subdictionary and save.

 For <u>any other dictionaries</u>: